-- Prior Learning is defined by the Washington State Legislature in RCW 28B.77.230 as the "knowledge and skills gained through work and life experience; through military training and experience; and through formal and informal education and training from in-state and out-of-state institutions including foreign institutions." - Assessment of Prior Learning is accomplished through standardized tests, course challenge examinations, portfolio evaluation, and crosswalks between work-based learning or industry certifications and college courses.
-In some cases, assessment of the learning which has occurred through established organizations and recommendations may be accepted in lieu of direct assessment.
+Prior learning is defined by the Washington State Legislature in RCW 28B.77.230 as the "knowledge and skills gained through work and life experience; through military training and experience; and through formal and informal education and training from in-state and out-of-state institutions including foreign institutions."

+Assessment of Prior Learning

+Assessment is accomplished through standardized tests, course challenge examinations, portfolio evaluation, and crosswalks between work-based learning or industry certifications and college courses.
+In some cases, schools may accept assessment of learning and recommendations for credits from established organizations instead of direct assessment.
 (Example: American Council on Education (ACE) guides on military training.)

-For purposes of data collection and analysis, academic credit for prior learning is further categorized by means of assessment, as follows:
+For purposes of data collection and analysis, academic credit for prior learning is further categorized by the following types of assessment.